everpeace/vagrant-mesos/README.md

 ```

 ### Start & Stop Cluster
-In multinode environment, `vagrant-mesos`, which is a helper script for controling mesos cluster is provided.
+In multinode environment, `vagrant-mesos`, which is a vagrant wrapper script to help controling mesos cluster, is provided.

 #### Launch a Cluster
 This takes several minutes(may be 10 to 20 min.).
 It's time for coffee.